Liupeter01/FullStackChattingDemo/README.md

-# Distributed-Chat-System-Development
+# Distributed-Instant-Messaging-System-Development
 ## 0x00 Description

-Distributed-Chat-System-Development is a real-time chat application built using C++17, Boost and gRPC, featuring a distributed TCP server architecture.
+Distributed-Instant-Messaging-System-Development is a real-time chat application built using C++17, Boost and gRPC, featuring a distributed TCP server architecture.

 1. **Frontend Development:**